 Hobby buildings designed and constructed by Morton are as diverse as the contents housed within.
 You may have heard them referred to as a “man-cave”, “she-shed” or lifestyle building, but essentially, it’s a structure that is used for an activity, interest, or pastime.

-Our customers have used their Morton buildings for such interests as a pottery and art studio, a family game room, a space for music and instruments, doing meditation and yoga, a craft workspace, brewing beer, and exercising and practicing dance.
+Our customers have used their Morton buildings for such interests as a pottery and art studio, a family game room, a space for music and instruments, doing meditation and yoga, a craft workspace, brewing beer, and exercising or practicing dance.
 Some couples split the space in their hobby barn so they each have separate areas for their own interests.

 We are able to offer a nearly unlimited selection of features for your hobby shed.
 From exterior siding options like Hi-Rib™ steel, brick and stone to cupolas, porches and doors, Morton buildings can truly reflect your personal tastes inside and out.
 The layout of your building’s interior is also completely up to you.
 Thanks to clear-span construction, your building has no load bearing walls, which means no walls to get in the way of your vision.
 You can also add features like acoustical steel to cut down on noise and Morton’s exclusive Energy Performer® insulation system to provide a comfortable and energy-efficient building year-round.